IngmarBitter/defenders/md/Salvation/Baptism.md

 * *obedient-faith:* This states the conditions for salvation.
 If water baptism was one of them it should be mentioned, but is not.

-* *baptism-completes-faith:* the baptism requirement is instituted by Jesus at the great commission, which was given after John 3:16 *... but should that make John 3:16 obsolete or even contradict it?* ...
+* *baptism-completes-faith:* the baptism requirement is instituted by Jesus at the Great Commission, which was given after John 3:16 *... but should that make John 3:16 obsolete or even contradict it?* ...
 OR

 * *baptism-completes-faith:* any mention of faith alone leading to salvation implies the other requirements including baptism.
-So they are not left out because of irrelevance, but for brevity and are assumed to be included implicitly. *... acceptable but a less straightforward match to scripture than the obedient-faith view.*
+So they are not left out because of irrelevance, but for brevity and are assumed to be included implicitly. *... acceptable but a less straightforward match to Scripture than the obedient-faith view.*

 #### 1 Corinthians 15:1-8